Nathan Washburn, Ph.D.

 Competitive Strategy, Dynamic China Business Environment, Global Strategy

-Despite his childhood in the small Snowflake Arizona, Nathan Washburn always wanted to see the world.
+Despite his childhood in the small town of Snowflake Arizona, Nathan Washburn always wanted to see the world.
 With over half of his adult life spent outside the United States, with his global business experience in Asia, the Americas, and Europe, and with his fluency in Spanish and Mandarin, he nicely fits the typical Thunderbird profile.

 Before joining the Thunderbird faculty in 2007, Nathan held a visiting faculty position at Arizona State University, teaching courses in business strategy, corporate strategy and international strategy.
 He earned his Ph.D. in management at Arizona State University following several years in business consulting with Andersen Consulting and Booz Allen Hamilton.
 Among his clients were such notable companies as Cable & Wireless, AT&T and others with operations located in the U.S., South America and Europe.
 He also worked in Asia, teaching English and managing an English school, and as a rural development facilitator in South America.